Scott Walker (politician): Guns

 Walker has supported gun rights.
 In July 2011, he signed a bill into law making Wisconsin the 49th concealed carry state in the United States, and on December 7 of that same year he signed the castle doctrine into law.
 In January and April 2015 speeches in Iowa, Walker included passing those laws among his accomplishments.

 The NRA Political Victory Fund gave Walker a 100% ranking in 2014.

 On June 24, 2015, Walker signed two bills into law, one which removed the state's 48-hour waiting period for buying a gun and another which gave retired or off-duty police officers the legal right to carry concealed guns in public schools.

 Health care

-Walker opposes the Affordable Care Act (ACA or "Obamacare") and has signed Wisconsin onto a lawsuit seeking to have the ACA rolled back (including provisions for preexisting conditions).
-He supported the Graham-Cassidy legislation to repeal the ACA; this repeal bill would have eliminated blanket protections for preexisting conditions.
+Walker opposes the Affordable Care Act (ACA or "Obamacare") and had signed Wisconsin onto a lawsuit seeking to have the ACA rolled back (including provisions for preexisting conditions).
+He supported the Graham–Cassidy health care amendment to repeal the ACA; this repeal bill would have eliminated blanket protections for preexisting conditions.
 In 2018, Walker pledged to pass legislation to protect individuals with preexisting conditions in case the Affordable Care Act were repealed; according to PolitiFact, "he hasn't spelled out an alternative that would provide protections that Obamacare does."
 As Governor, he has blocked expansion of Medicaid in Wisconsin.